Frequently asked questions about XARELTO®

 • It is not known whether these concentrations will lead to similar stroke reduction and bleeding risk in patients with ESRD on dialysis as was seen in ROCKET AF

-The ACC/AHA issued guidelines for the secondary prevention of cardiovascular events in both CAD and chronic PAD patients.
-Both guidelines recommend aspirin as the antiplatelet therapy for secondary prevention of major cardiovascular events based on outcomes from long-term studies.6,7
+When the COMPASS trial was published in 2017, the ACC/AHA had issued guidelines for the secondary prevention of cardiovascular events in CAD and chronic PAD patients.
+Both guidelines recommended aspirin as the antiplatelet therapy for secondary prevention of major cardiovascular events based on outcomes from long-term studies.6,7

-For patients with PAD, the ACC/AHA guideline recommends an aspirin dose between 75 mg and 325 mg daily.7
+For patients with symptomatic PAD, the 2024 ACC/AHA guideline recommends an aspirin dose between 75 mg and 325 mg daily.9

-The COMPASS trial studied patients with stable CAD and PAD.8
+The COMPASS trial studied patients with stable CAD and PAD.10

-Aspirin was chosen as the comparator for the COMPASS trial since it is the only Level 1A-recommended antithrombotic in the ACC/AHA guideline for both CAD and PAD.6,7
+Aspirin was chosen as the comparator for the COMPASS trials because it was the only Level 1A recommended antithrombotic in the ACC/AHA guideline for both CAD and PAD at the time the trial was being planned.6,7

-DAPT (clopidogrel with aspirin, 75 mg to 100 mg) referenced in the ACC/AHA guideline is only recommended as a reasonable alternative (2b level of evidence) to aspirin in certain conditions or patient types with limited data.7,9
+DAPT (clopidogrel with aspirin, 75 mg to 100 mg) referenced in the 2016 ACC/AHA guideline was only recommended as a reasonable alternative (2b level of evidence) to aspirin in certain conditions or patient types with limited data.7,11

-The average time since an acute cardiovascular event in the COMPASS trial was 7 years.8 Given this and current guideline-based recommendations, patients on DAPT were excluded from the COMPASS trial.8,10
+The average time since an acute cardiovascular event in the COMPASS trial was 7 years.10 Given this and 2016 guideline-based recommendations, patients on DAPT were excluded from the COMPASS trial.10,12

-Rationale for the XARELTO® 2.5 mg vascular dose was supported by ATLAS TIMI-51, a phase 3 trial that evaluated the twice-daily 2.5 mg dose in addition to either aspirin alone or dual antiplatelet therapy in patients with acute coronary syndrome (ACS).11 While this indication was not FDA approved, outcomes prompted continuing the clinical evaluation of rivaroxaban 2.5 mg twice daily in combination with aspirin that led to the COMPASS trial rationale and study design.10
+Rationale for the Low-dose XARELTO® 2.5 mg regimen* was supported by ATLAS TIMI-51, a phase 3 trial that evaluated the twice-daily 2.5 mg dose in addition to either aspirin alone or dual antiplatelet therapy in patients with acute coronary syndrome (ACS).13

 XARELTO® provides condition-specific dosing across a broad range of thrombotic risk.